sofiayem/rtd-doc-tests/docs/source/basics.rst

 These pains go away with a blockchain or, more strictly, DLT: it effectively shifts away those responsibilities from one single actor to a decentralized setup while ensuring the consistency and behavior of both the infrastructure and all actors involved, trusted or malicious.
 The problem with most DLTs is that they do not keep the needs of enterprises in mind from the very beginning.
 Conversely, Insolar's goal is to make blockchain easy-to-use for any enterprise, big or small.

 Below is an illustration of the layered architecture that Insolar introduces to address this problem.
-The use of multilayer architecture makes platform design a challenging task, but with proper use it enables building complex solutions with better control of development risks and, later, ownership costs.
+Such an architecture makes platform design a challenging task, but with proper implementation, it enables building complex solutions with better control of development risks and, later, ownership costs.
 Insolar is currently designing the proposed platform in an incremental fashion allowing it to progressively grow into the ultimate decentralized collaborative environment for various kinds of industries, companies, governments, and communities.

 .. figure:: imgs/layers.png
    :width: 900 px